 Scallops, when cooked properly, are deliciously sweet and tender, needing very little fat or added flavor.
-Just a few on a plate turns dinnertime into quite a delicacy!
-So it sure is disappointing when the scallops you are eating don't live up to these standards.
-Could that mean that the scallops are in fact not really scallops at all?
-Before coming to that conclusion, you should learn a bit about scallops themselves.
+Just a few on a plate turns dinnertime into quite a delicacy.

 Types of Scallops

-The scallop is a bivalve mollusk of the family Pectinidae and is related to clams, mussels, and oysters.
+Scallops are a bivalve mollusk of the Pectinidae family and are related to clams, mussels, and oysters.
 There are many varieties of scallop, but the most common is the tiny bay scallop, found in East Coast bays and estuaries, and the larger sea scallop, which exists in the deep cold waters on the ocean floor.
 Bay scallops are most often less expensive than sea scallops, especially when the sea scallops are very large.

-Over the past several years, diver sea scallops have made an appearance as a seafood specialty on restaurant menus.
-Instead of using scallop dredges on the bottom of the ocean floor, divers harvest sea scallops using their hands.
-This may justify the higher price tag, but diving is also better for the environment as there is no machine disturbing the undersea flora and fauna.
+You may notice diver sea scallops as a seafood specialty on restaurant menus.
+A diver scallop is a sea scallop that is harvested by hand by a scuba diver instead of being dredged.
+This may justify the higher price tag, especially since diving is better for the environment—there is no machine disturbing the undersea flora and fauna.

 How Scallops Are Sold

-Whether bay or sea, scallops are usually sold by the pound and often in packages.
+Whether you choose bay or the sea variety, scallops are usually sold by the pound and often in packages.
 The packaging is marked with the letter U and a number (or range of numbers) indicating how many scallops are per pound.
 The "U" stands for "under."
 So a package of large sea scallops might say, “U-10,” meaning there are 10 or fewer scallops per the pound, giving you a point of reference for how large the scallops actually are.
-In contrast, a package of bay scallops might be labeled “U-30/40," which means you would get 30 to 40 bay scallops per pound while you will get just 10 sea scallops for the same weight.
+In contrast, a package of bay scallops might be labeled “U-30/40," which means you would get 30 to 40 bay scallops in a pound, meanwhile, you will get just 10 sea scallops for the same weight.

 Identifying Fake Scallops

-Because the scallop is a prized type of shellfish that can reach $30 a pound, there are, unfortunately, some shops that will try to sell “scallops” that are not true to their name.
+Because scallops are a prized type of shellfish that can reach $30 a pound, there are, unfortunately, some shops that will try to sell fake scallops.
 Certain unscrupulous fish markets and grocery stores have been known to swap out pieces of less expensive large sea scallops for smaller, more delectable bay scallops.
-Worse yet, some fish counters substitute shark meat for scallops—charging you for pricey scallops while they paid less for cheaper shark meat.
+Worse yet, some fish counters substitute shark meat for scallops—charging you for pricey scallops while they paid significantly less for cheaper shark meat.

-If you are specifically looking for imitation scallop (usually crafted from a fish paste blend), there are some honestly-labeled imitation scallop products, similar to the imitation crab and lobster sold by reputable seafood firms and grocery stores.
+If you are specifically looking for imitation scallop (usually crafted from a fish paste blend), there are some honestly-labeled imitation scallop products, similar to imitation crab and lobster sold by reputable seafood firms and grocery stores.
 This imitation fish was popularized by the Japanese in the 1960s.
 Imitation fish, or surimi, became a marketable way to make use of "fodder fish" or bycatch.